 As soon as the sun came up I left the hotel in disgust but with a day ahead to discover Moscow at my own pace.

-It had so far been an incredible experience and the kind of chaotic trip I look back on with so much laughter, despair yet the fondest of memories.
+These tales from Moscow had so far been an incredible experience and the kind of chaotic trip I look back on with so much laughter, despair yet the fondest of memories.

 The next few days were some of the most amazing travelling days of my life.